vitalz/json4img/README.md

 ```
 ### First Run
 #### Configure file storage
-Export IN and OUT into environment variables in Terminal: do run shell script for demo example.
+Export IN and OUT into environment variables in Terminal.
-For demo run file storage will be project directory.
+Do run following shell script for demo run: project directory will be properly configured as file storage.
 ```shell
 source ./use-pwd-as-fs.sh
 ```